 This article was 100% entirely written using the Anyword AI blog post generator in a matter of minutes.
 Although Anyword includes a plagiarism checker, I also checked for plagiarism using Grammarly and the result was a 2% plagiarism output.
-2% is a normal result even in articles written by humans (Don't forget there are billions of articles published on the Internet).
+2% is a normal result even in articles written by humans.
 If you want to know more about this fantastic tool, check out my Anyword review.

 As artificial intelligence (AI) becomes more and more advanced, you’ll find yourself wondering if this tech will be able to completely replace human-generated content.